isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

 ----------------------------------------------------
 Registering a Google Cloud Project & Service Account
 ----------------------------------------------------
-This section will show you how to register a Google Cloud Project (GCP) and a Service Account for the GCP, thereby gaining access to controlled data.
+This section will show you how to register a Google Cloud Project (GCP) and a Service Account for the GCP, thereby gaining access to controlled data which you can use programmatically.
 Users need to have access to a Google Cloud Project to perform the steps in this section.
 If you don't, see the the  `ISB-CGC Quick-Start Guide <../HowToGetStartedonISB-CGC.html>`_.

 GCP projects are automatically configured with a "Compute Engine default service account" which you can find on the `IAM & Admin page <https://console.cloud.google.com/iam-admin/iam/project>`_ of the `Cloud Console <https://console.cloud.google.com/home/dashboard>`_.
 When running on a Google Compute Engine (GCE) virtual machine (VM), a service account associated with your Google Cloud Project (GCP) is acting on your behalf and those are the credentials being